va3wam/TWIPeCalibrate/README.md

 ## Running the tests

-When you run this test it takes about 5 mintes.
-Here is the output that you get:
+Run these tests over a serial connection between you computer and the robot.
+Use the green RESET button once you have serial data showing up to make sure that you see all the output.
+When you run this test it takes about 5 mintes because it is using two methods  and averaging a lot of readings to narrow down what calibration values you should use.
+Here is some example output that you get in your console window:

 ```Initializing I2C devices...
 Testing device connections...